danielsaidi/EmojiKit/Sources/EmojiKit/EmojiKit.docc/Articles/Views-Article.md

 ### How to scroll to a certain emoji

-The ``EmojiScrollGrid`` will automatically scroll to the current `selection`, so you just have to update the binding value that you provide to the grid to make it scroll to that emoji.
+The ``EmojiGridScrollView`` will automatically scroll to the current `selection`, so you just have to update the binding value that you provide to the grid to make it scroll to that specific category and emoji.

 If you use a custom `ScrollView`, you must use the emoji's ``Emoji/id(in:)`` property to scroll to a certain emoji when the grid has multiple emoji categories, since the unique emoji IDs will then be adjusted for each category.